ATTENTION: Westerville Center closed until 2 p.m. More.

-No, CSCC does not have a full-time curriculum for the PN program.
+No, CSCC does not have a full-time curriculum for the PN program at this time.

 4. How long is the part-time PN program?

 The PN program takes 21 months to complete.
-Students beginning the program during the 2013 spring semester will complete in December 2014.
 Students beginning the program during the 2013 autumn semester will complete in May 2015.

 5. When are the courses for the part-time evening practical nurse program?